bytecodealliance/lucet/README.md

-## Lucet is in Maintence Mode
+# Lucet has reached End-of-life

-Since mid 2020, the Lucet team has been focusing our efforts on the [Wasmtime][wasmtime] project.
-Wasmtime now has support for all of the features that previously only Lucet had, such as ahead-of-time (AOT) compilation and a pooling userfaultfd-based memory allocator.
+Lucet has reached end-of-life, and maintence has ceased.
+All Lucet users should transition to [Wasmtime][wasmtime].

-We encourage all new projects to use [Wasmtime][wasmtime], and existing Lucet users to transition to Wasmtime.
+In mid-2020, the Lucet team switched focus to working on the [Wasmtime][wasmtime] engine.
+We have added all of the features to Wasmtime which previously only Lucet had, such as ahead-of-time (AOT) compilation and a pooling userfaultfd-based memory allocator.

 [wasmtime]: https://github.com/bytecodealliance/wasmtime